Alcan: Acquisition

 In 2007, Rio Tinto acquired Alcan in a US$38 billion deal.
 The offer served to undermine a hostile bid of $27.5bn from Alcoa, Alcan's US rival.
 Rio Tinto thus became the world's leading aluminum producer.
 The company quickly announced its intention to sell off the Engineered Products and Packaging business groups.
 Alcan Incorporated was amalgamated with Rio Tinto Canada Holding Incorporated and renamed Rio Tinto Alcan Incorporated in 2008.

 The various Alcan facilities on the 53-acre site in Oxfordshire closed between 2006 and 2007, and the factory and laboratory were demolished over the course of 2008–2009.

 In 2010, Alcan Packaging was sold to Amcor, Alcan Composites to Schweiter Technologies, and Alcan Food Packaging to Bemis.

 In 2011, Rio Tinto sold Apollo Global Management and FSI shareholdings of 51% and 10%, respectively, of Alcan Engineered Products (excluding Cable).
 Rio Tinto retained 39%.

+Name history

+Throughout its history, the original operating company and the later holding company used numerous similar names and included both the "aluminum" and "aluminium" spellings.
+The companies' names were as follows: